esphome/esphome-docs/components/binary_sensor/index.rst

 The example thus waits one second with the output being ON, toggles it once per second for five seconds, then toggles twice per second until OFF is received.

+An ``autorepeat`` filter with no timing description is equivalent to one timing with all the parameters set to default values.

 Configuration variables: